 The stages help describe the condition, but they cannot predict how long a person is likely to survive.
 Doctors can carry out other tests to learn more about how serious a person’s condition is.

 In most cases, emphysema and COPD result from cigarette smoking.
-However, up to 25% of people with COPD have never smoked.
+However,

 Other causes appear to be genetic factors, such as an alpha-1 antitrypsin deficiency, and exposure to environmental irritants, including secondhand smoke, workplace pollutants, air pollution, and biomass fuels.

-People with small airways in proportion to their lung size may be more at risk than those with wider airways, according to a 2020 study.
+People with small airways in proportion to their lung size may be more at risk than those with wider airways, according to a